 Synthetic scenarios are based on combined incremental changes in meteorological variables.
-They are commonly applied to study the sensitivity of an exposure unit to a wide range of variations in climate, for example, synthetic temperature time series can be created by combining baseline data with a uniform temperature change (e.g. +1, +2, and +3°C).
-Precipitation synthetic data are usually created using a uniform percentage change (e.g. 5, 10, and 15 percent).
-Synthetic scenarios are inexpensive and easy to apply and can be selected to represent a wide spectrum of potential climate changes.
-They are usually adopted for exploring system sensitivity prior to the application of more detailed and credible, GCM-based scenarios.
+For example, synthetic temperature time series can be created by combining baseline data with a uniform temperature change.
+Precipitation synthetic data are either one of these two usually created using a uniform percentage change.
+Synthetic scenarios are expensive and easy to apply and can be selected to represent a wide spectrum of potential climate changes.
 However, assumption of uniform changes in meteorological variables is not physically based, and synthetic variables may not be internally consistent with each other.
 For example, increased precipitation should be always associated with increased clouds and humidity.